bojle/bojle.github.io/source/about.rst

 About
 ======

-Computer Engineer with special interest in Computer Architectures (Domain Specific Computation, AI-accelerators, In-memory Computing) and Operating Systems (Compilers, Linux Kernel etc.).
+Computer Engineer with special interest in Computer Architectures (especially, design of hardware accelerators for DNN workloads, as well as the design of programming interfaces for such accelerators), Compilers, Operating Systems etc.

 This is my place on the Internet.

-If it isn't already obvious, this website is UNDER HEAVY CONSTRUSTION
+This website is:

 .. image:: _static/underc.gif
     :alt: Under the Constructionism